wakkihaya/neurotechjp/src/md/en/blog/harrison-canning-rit.md

 &nbsp;

-Also, as for the future of BCI Guys, which provides a lot of online technical material, he quoted as the following.
+Also, as for the future of BCI Guys, which provides a lot of online technical material, he told me as the following.

 > "At first, we're going to be offering online classes of some **technical walkthrough**, such as demos using the [Arduino](https://www.arduino.cc/).
 We will teach you how to code a little bit.
 Secondly, what we're looking at is **sponsored content** such as project videos using a different device from a different company each time."